JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1979_09.md

 "As the self matures, it reaches further and further back into the past for experience, while its wisdom forecasts seek to penetrate deeper and deeper into the unknown future.
 And as the conceiving self extends this reach ever further into both past and future, so does judgment become less and less dependent on the momentary present.
 In this way does decision-action begin to escape from the fetters of the moving present, while it begins to take on the aspects of past-future significance."
 (1295.5)

-Let us now look into the immediate past to those events and the philosophy which suggested and guided the formation of URANTLA Brotherhood.
+Let us now look into the immediate past to those events and the philosophy which suggested and guided the formation of URANTIA Brotherhood.
 Then let us look into the deeper past in preparation for our making a "wisdom forecast" as to the future of URANTIA Brotherhood thus escaping "...the fetters of the moving present ..." in order better to gain a broader, surer perspective "...on the aspects of past-future significance." (‘1295:5)

 In considering the desirability — even the necessity of an organization such as URANTIA Brotherhood, the original leaders saw that while institutionalization, if carried to extremes, could crystallize a religion into mere dead forms — a skeleton of its once dynamic self they also saw that without some organization no religion could survive.